kh-eng-rmit/A2-Group-39-Git/Document Rewrite.md

 ![Additional Test - Kaihang.png]

-Nicholas selected another personality trait test in which he scored:
+Nicholas selected another personality trait test, OCEAN, in which he scored:
 - 60% out of 100% for openness
-- 94% out of 100%
+- 94% out of 100% for Conscientiousness
-- 85% out of 100%
+- 85% out of 100% for Extraversion
-- 19% out of 100%
+- 19% out of 100% for Agreeableness
-- % out of 100%
+- 8% out of 100% for Neuroticism

 ![Additional Test - Nicholas 1.png]
 ![Additional Test - Nicholas 2.png]